Lung Transplant Surgery Frequently Asked Questions

 Can I come to the transplant evaluation alone?

 No. We require all candidates to be accompanied by a primary caregiver.
-The evaluation is physically demanding and it would be difficult for someone with lung disease to get from one appointment, test, or location without assistance, or help with their equipment.
+The evaluation is physically demanding and it would be difficult for someone with lung disease to get from one appointment, test, or location to another without assistance, or help with their equipment.

 It is also important for the primary caregiver to: